KC-software-en/WIT-Intro-to-Python/README.md

     else

+        store the result as "quotient"

-        divide the "number" by 2
+        divide the "number" by 2 to calculate the "quotient"

-    if the result is zero
+    if the "quotient" is zero

+        store the "interpretation" as even

-        print out even
+        print out "interpretation"

     else

+        store the "interpretation" as odd

-        print out odd
+        print out "interpretation"
     ```

 ## Comments